soulim/soundcloud-challenge/README.md

 Thin has input stream buffering and it blocks possibility to measure upload progress.

-Unicorn supports direct access to input steam, but this server should not work with HTTP requests directly.
-I have tried Nginx as proxy, but it buffered uploaded file too.
+Unicorn supports direct access to input stream, but this server should not work with HTTP requests directly.
+I have tried Nginx as proxy, but it buffers input stream too.

-So my server of choice is Rainbows.
+My server of choice is Rainbows.

 ### How to run SuperUpload locally